Table of Contents

-However, photography and filmmaking gear is not everything.
+However, photography and filmmaking gear are not everything.
 In fact, I find it to be about half of the process.
 The other half comes from you, your mindset, your disposition, & commitment.

-I want to share 5 Tips that helped me, that made me grow and got me to where I am today.
+I want to share 5 tips that helped me, made me grow and got me to where I am today.
 These are just my life experiences distilled into examples and tips, things that I wanted to know and needed to hear when I started my journey.

 Make Time For Your Craft

-I've talked about this before, but basically there's things we can control and some others beyond our control.
+I've talked about this before, but basically, there are things we can control and some others beyond our control.
 Luckily for us, time is both, we don't have full control of time, we have a finite amount, and every single human being will run out of time eventually.

 But we do control the time in our everyday life, the small tasks that we decide to do, or not do.
 This book really helped me see things from a different perspective.
 Make Time: How to Focus on What Matters Every Day by Jake Knap & John Zeratsky.